 Metrics and analytics

 There are two graphical sources of information about your Workers traffic at a given time: Workers Metrics and zone-based Workers analytics.
 Workers metrics can help you diagnose issues and understand your Workers workloads by showing performance and usage of your Workers.
-If your Worker runs on a route on a zone, or on a few zones, go to Workers in your zone’s Cloudflare dashboard to understand on a per-zone basis how much traffic your Worker is handling, and how many requests your site is getting.
+If your Worker runs on a route on a zone, or on a few zones, go to Workers & Pages and select your Worker in your zone’s Cloudflare dashboard to understand on a per-zone basis how much traffic your Worker is handling, and how many requests your site is getting.

 Workers metrics aggregate request data for an individual Worker script (if your Worker is running across multiple domains, and on